Margherita Spampinato

-Margherita Spampinato is an Italian film director.
+Margherita Spampinato (born 1979) is an Italian film director, production secretary and casting assistant.

+Career

 Margherita Spampinato was born in Palermo in 1979.

-She graduated in 2003 with a degree in Humanities (in Performing Arts and Sciences) from the Sapienza University of Rome.
+She moves with her family to Rome, where her mother worked as a doctor.
+In 2003 Spampinato graduatedgraduated with a degree in literature and philosophy at the Sapienza University of Rome.

 Then she did a one-year internship at production companies S.P.A.C.E.
 Productions and Chance Productions in Paris.
 Since 2003, she has served as production secretary on many cinema projects, including Grido by Pippo Delbono, Salty Air by Alessandro Angelini, I Vicerè by Roberto Faenza, The Friends at the Margherita Cafe by Pupi Avati, and many more.

 Her 2008 short film Tommasina was selected for the Torino Film Festival.